Parody. (In Cyclops, whose narrative

 periodically gives way to wildly parodic commentaries on the

-action, the first words of each such passage will link to a
+action, the first words of each such passage are highlighted

-bought of Moses Herzog…the said purchaser, his heirs,
+the said purchaser, his heirs, successors, trustees and

-characterizes an unremarkable sale of tea and sugar in the
+unremarkable sale of tea and sugar in the kind of detailed

-kind of detailed contractual legalese one might encounter in a
+contractual legalese one might encounter in a much heftier

-much heftier financial transaction.
-This, then, is the first
+financial transaction.
+This, then, is the first of many

-of many examples of stylistic gigantism.
-It makes a mountain
+examples of stylistic gigantism.
+It makes a mountain out of a

 Slote, Mamigonian,